emersonrp/bindcontrol/README.md

-This is something between a clone and a port of CityBinder (http://sourceforge.net/projects/citybinder/), using the Wx Widget UI toolkit so that it's cross-platform, and using Perl because that's the way I roll.
+This is something between a clone and a port of CityBinder (http://sourceforge.net/projects/citybinder/), using the Wxpython Widget UI toolkit so that it's cross-platform.

-Currently (2010-06-29) it does almost nothing -- it'll display the main window, and some of the ui elements sort of work, but it won't save or load profiles, generate bindfiles, or really anything useful.
+Currently it does almost nothing -- it'll display the main window, and some of the ui elements sort of work, but it won't save or load profiles, generate bindfiles, or really anything useful.

 The majority of the bind-generating logic from CityBinder has been implemented, so remaining is the wiring together the middle bits